 A recent study conducted by Sinai Urban Health Institute found that when Community Health Educators and Housing Advocates worked together to manage asthma symptoms, Emergency Department visits were cut by 72%.
 The Metropolitan Tenants Organization and the Sinai Community Institute [SCI] work in partnership to manage asthma for families who rent.
 Community Health Educators [CHEs] deliver asthma education in the home environment tailored to the specific needs of the individual families.
 The home visits focus on both improving asthma management by educating caregivers and children to better manage asthma medically, while also addressing the disproportionate presence of asthma triggers in the home environment.
 CHEs work with families to set achievable goals that will move them towards optimal health.
 The program objective is to significantly impact asthma-related measures of morbidity, urgent health resource utilization and quality of life.
 MTO provides support in training CHEs to conduct a thorough environmental assessment and to work with families in modifying the home environment to reduce the presence of asthma triggers.
 Our Healthy Homes Organizer works directly with clients who have more complex environmental situations.

-If you are a parent of a child with asthma and would like more information please contact our Healthy Homes Organizer, Meg Borneman at firstname.lastname@example.org or 773.292.4980 x 231.
+If you are an adult or a parent of a child with asthma and would like more information these FREE programs please contact our Healthy Homes Organizer, Meg Borneman at email@example.com or 773.292.4980 x 231.